lee2sman/archive/items/gees-bend-guide.md

 image: gees-bend-guide.webp
 alt: Cover of teaching guide for Gee's Bend, The Architecture of the Quilt and African-American Quiltmaking Traditions
 license:
+editor_note: The quilts of Gee's Bend have been massively influential in my own life.
+Seeing them in person is not to be missed.
+I love this workshop guide for learning about the quilters, quilt geometry and patterning.
 ---

 GEE’S BEND: THE ARCHITECTURE OF THE QUILT AND AFRICAN AMERICAN QUILTMAKING TRADITIONS